GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - HumanTorq_in = 3 months of human obsessive AI chats
 - InfoTorq_out = 1 new economic paradigm
-- TokenTork_in?
+- TokenTorq_in?
 Ask Elon, I don't know.

-MintingNeeded = HumanTorq_in (TokenTork_out/TokenTork_in - 1)
+MintingNeeded = HumanTorq_in (TokenTorq_out/TokenTorq_in - 1)

 Seeing as there's no Bond Network yet, I'm waiting for my payment ;)

-This is tongue-in-cheek, but such a system is possible as well, worked into the same Bond Network, powered by community blockchain analysis of conversation artifacts and betting on the outcome...
+This is tongue-in-cheek, but such a system is possible as well, worked into the same Bond Network, powered by community blockchain analysis of conversation artifacts and betting on the outcome, crashes being monetized into additional UBD...
 What's your bet?

-Author's Note: This is a living White Paper.
+**Author's Note**: This is a living White Paper.
 Any and all changes are recorded via GitHub commits, and the revision history is a matter of public record.